-Presumably, the stock market is in a unique position for Answer 2 because whatever the seller is using their cash for, it probably isn’t going too far before passing through the hands of publicly traded companies, helping those companies meet their goals, and increasing demand for their shares.
+Presumably, the stock market is in a unique position for Answer 2 because whatever spending the seller is using their newfound cash for, that money probably isn’t going too far before passing through the hands of publicly traded companies, helping those companies meet their goals, and increasing demand for their shares.

 I guess the brilliance of the whole scheme is that I, as an investor, don’t really need to know who needs my money or how it will eventually help the companies I’m investing in.
 I can trust in the dollar-based economy to work it out, and I can trust the huge number of active traders on the stock market to determine the value of companies.
 The lack of specificity of my “lending” of cash to the economy diffuses the risk and increases efficiency, as long as the dollar-based economy remains functional and growing.

 The stock market is likely to have crises of confidence and the economy is likely to periodically break down, but historically, things have always recovered and achieved new peaks.
 Maybe that won’t always be true, but if the trend ends, I’ll probably find myself more concerned with short-term survival than wealth growth.